Selling Student Accommodation

 Ease of maintenance

-With students not being the tidiest of tenants, neither the most clean, if a property boasts low maintenance outside space, investors are far more likely to see the green light.
+With students not being the tidiest of tenants, nor the cleanest, if a property boasts low maintenance outside space, investors are far more likely to see the green light.

 After all, student accommodation is a hands-off investment, not a bind.
 So if a student house had a garden that needed regular maintenance, the landlord would probably invest in a gardener just to keep the tenants quiet.